Classification and threshold dynamics of stochastic reaction networks: Pattern of stationary distributions

 \section{Pattern of stationary distributions}

 Stationary distributions are difficult to characterize for SRNs and are only known in few special cases.
 If an SRN in addition is a BDP then the stationary distribution can be found.
 If an SRN additionally is \emph{complex balanced} \cite{GST19} then the stationary distribution has a Poisson product-form.
-In the following, we use \emph{tail distributions} to describe certain properties of stationary distributions and QSDs of SRNs.
+In the following, we use \emph{tail distributions} to describe certain properties of stationary distributions and QSDs of SRNs. {In particular, regarding decay of tails of stationary distributions and QSDs, endotatic reaction networks can be viewed as a generalization of complex balanced reaction networks, since endotatic SRNs have tails decaying as \emph{Conley-Maxwell-Poisson} distributions, which are generalized Poisson distributions.}

 The \emph{Conley-Maxwell-Poisson} (CMP) distribution on $\N_0$ with parameter $(a,b)\in\R_{>0}^2$ has probability mass function given by \cite{JKK05}:

 In particular, ${\sf CMP}_{a,1}$ is a Poisson distribution.
 The Zeta distribution on $\N_0$ with parameter $a>1$ has probability mass function given by \cite{JKK05}: